 - Click Menu in Opera.

-- Select Go to full browser settings from the menu that has appeared.
+- Select Settings or Go to full browser settings from the menu that has appeared.

-- Now select Security under Privacy and security.
+- Now select Security under Security and Privacy.

 - Turn on Protect me from malicious sites.